outdreamer/build-a-cure/docs/tasks/function_to_do.md

 ## examples

+  - why problems will always have new variables determining how solution automation workflows can be generated
+    - problems are a 'lack of available structures that can fix the problematic structures', requiring new structures to be found, built, or derived to solve those problems
+    - by definition, problems will always change from previous problems
+    - therefore problems are a structural source of new change types
+    - new change types map to new variables describing those change types
+    - new variables may not be adjacently buildable, derivable, or findable with existing structures, leading to a requirement to find/build/derive new structures to structure those new problem variables
+    - this may lead to new values of existing variables like new problem-solving intents or new problem/solution core interaction functions, or other new structures that may be representable as new variables, bc they exist on another interface where problems & solutions interact, such as new variables regarding a new function type that can be used for problem/solution interactions
+    - even if a problem is static, there will always be new ways to solve it because of the inherent variation captured in the concept of 'problem', and these solution-finding methods will always have new interfaces or other structures which can be used to frame them

   - add to science
     - metformin and a low carb diet reduces serum vitamin b which can be used as inputs to cancerous growth
     - check how folding relates to growth patterns like exponential growth, learning & information storage, and related structures like waves
+    - prioritize 'scouting nanobots' to clean out chemicals as a prevention measure

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)